 The Ohio State University Medical Center is a national leader in conducting clinical trials for prevention and treatment of various diseases, which includes diabetes.
-The Division of Endocrinology, Diabetes and Metabolism and the Diabetes Research Center conduct research for Type 1 and Type 2 diabetes both for NIH and industry sponsored studies.
+The Division of Endocrinology, Diabetes and Metabolism and the Diabetes and Metabolism Research Center conduct research for Type 1 and Type 2 diabetes both for NIH and industry sponsored studies.

 For information on the benefits and risks of participating in a clinical research trial, please click here.

-The Division of Endocrinology, Diabetes and Metabolism and the DRC are currently enrolling in the following clinical trials.
+The Division of Endocrinology, Diabetes and Metabolism and the DMRC are currently enrolling in the following clinical trials.
 Each study has specific requirements for enrolment.
 If you are interested in participating in any of the studies, please contact the person listed.

 Improving beta cell function in young Mexican American (Hispanic) young women with prediabetes- in Houston, TX – This study program targets young Hispanic women (18-40 years of age) with a family history of diabetes, who believe they are overweight and have or may have prediabetes.
 The study is conducted in Houston, TX.
 Contact, Evangelina Villagomez, PhD or Patricia Casillas, LVN at 346-206-8869.
 The program involves a 6 month behavioral and medically supervised intervention.
 Our program is funded by National Institutes Health, The Department of Health & Human Services and thus is free of charge.
 The study program duration is 4 years.